Paramodular groups and theta series: Hecke algebras for paramodular groups

 \end{lemma} \begin{proof} This is easily checked, using $1\le \mu_1\le \dots\le\mu_{r_-}$. \end{proof} \begin{corollary} With notations as above assume $a=a',b=b',r:=r_-=r_+$, and write $\Gamma=\Gamma_{a,b}$, let ${\mathcal H}(\Gamma)$ denote the Hecke algebra generated by the $\Gamma$ double cosets as defined in \cite{shimurabook}.
 For $j \in \N$ denote by $T(p^j)$ the sum of the double cosets of the $D(r,r,\mu_1,\ldots,\mu_n)$ with $\mu_1+\dots +\mu_n=j$.
 Then $T(p^j)$ is invariant under the involution of ${\mathcal H}(\Gamma)$ given by $\Gamma \alpha \Gamma \mapsto \Gamma \alpha^{-1} \Gamma$.

-In particular, the subalgebra generated by the $T(p^j)$ is commutative. \end{corollary} \begin{proof} If we conjugate the inverses $D(r=r_-,r=r_+,\mu_1,\ldots,\mu_n)^{-1}$ of the representatives given above of the double cosets occurring in $T(p^j)$ by we obtain by the previous lemma a permutation of the representatives of the double cosets in $T(p^j)$.
+Consequently, the subalgebra generated by the $T(p^j)$ is commutative. \end{corollary} \begin{proof} If we conjugate the inverses $D(r=r_+,r=r_-,\mu_1,\ldots,\mu_n)^{-1}$ of the representatives given above of the double cosets occurring in $T(p^j)$ by we obtain by the previous lemma a permutation of the representatives of the double cosets in $T(p^j)$.

 The asserted commutativity can then be seen from an easy modification of the proof of \cite[Prop.
 3.8]{shimurabook}. \end{proof} \begin{remark} For later use we notice that $T(p^0)$ consists only of the double coset with $r=\mu_1=\ldots=\mu_n=0$. \end{remark}